phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m4-stm32l4x6-nucleo.md

 # Running system on <nobr>armv7m4-stm32l4x6-nucleo</nobr>

 This version is designated for STM32L4x6 processors with Cortex-M4 core.
-To launch this version the final flash image should be provided.
-The image is created as the final artifact of the `phoenix-rtos-project` building and is located in the `_boot` directory.
+To launch this version, provide the final flash image.
+The image is created as the final artifact of the `phoenix-rtos-project` build and is located in the `_boot` directory.
 The image consists of a kernel, TTY UART driver, RAM disk filesystem, and psh (shell).

 See [Building](../building/index.md) chapter.